NEW CACFP Reimbursement Rates Released!

 To apply or receive more information, contact email@example.com using the subject line “Outreach Coordinator”, or call (518) 402-7400.

-New supper and snack sample menu which follows the new meal guidelines for the Child and Adult Care Food Program (CACFP).
-CACFP centers and day care homes must comply with the new meal patterns by October 1, 2017.
+The supper and snack sample menu which follows the new meal guidelines for the Child and Adult Care Food Program (CACFP).
+CACFP centers and day care homes must comply with the meal patterns.

 Sample cycle menus which can be used by afterschool providers with and without access to a working kitchen.
 Cycle menus assist food staff in planning meals and keeping the cost of foods low.